Skip to main content

 Your handler executes

-Inside the container, your code is extracted, dependencies are installed, and terse run loads your job.
-A TerseAgent is created with the skills you defined, and your onTrigger handler executes.
+Your onTrigger handler runs inside the container with the serialized trigger payload.
 It can call tools deterministically, prompt the agent, or both.
 When the run completes, the container is torn down and results are logged.

 Security

-Each execution runs in its own isolated Modal sandbox with a scoped, time-limited API token that is automatically revoked when the run finishes.
+Each execution runs in its own isolated Modal sandbox with a project-scoped, short-lived API token that is removed when the run finishes (and may also carry an expiration time).
 Your code and credentials are never shared across runs or organizations.

 What gets uploaded